Automattic/_s/README.md

 * A just right amount of lean, well-commented, modern, HTML5 templates.
 * A helpful 404 template.
-* A sample custom header implementation in inc/custom-header.php that can be activated by uncommenting one line in functions.php and adding the code snippet found the comments of inc/custom-header.php to your header.php template.
+* A sample custom header implementation in `inc/custom-header.php` that can be activated by uncommenting one line in functions.php and adding the code snippet found the comments of `inc/custom-header.php` to your `header.php` template.
-* Custom template tags in inc/template-tags that keep your templates clean and neat and prevent code duplication.
+* Custom template tags in `inc/template-tags` that keep your templates clean and neat and prevent code duplication.
-* Some small tweaks in inc/extras.php that can improve your theming experience.
+* Some small tweaks in `inc/extras.php` that can improve your theming experience.
 * Keyboard navigation for image attachment templates.
-The script can be found in js/keyboard-navigation.js.
-It’s enqueued in functions.php.
+The script can be found in `js/keyboard-navigation.js`.
+It’s enqueued in `functions.php`.
-* A script at js/small-menu.js that makes your menu a toggled dropdown on small screens (like your phone), ready for CSS artistry.
-It’s enqueued in functions.php.
+* A script at `js/small-menu.js` that makes your menu a toggled dropdown on small screens (like your phone), ready for CSS artistry.
+It’s enqueued in `functions.php`.
-* 5 sample CSS layouts in layouts/: Two sidebars on the left, two sidebars on the right, a sidebar on either side of your content, and two-column layouts with sidebars on either side.
+* 5 sample CSS layouts in `layouts/`: Two sidebars on the left, two sidebars on the right, a sidebar on either side of your content, and two-column layouts with sidebars on either side.
-* Smartly organized starter CSS in style.css that will help you to quickly get your design off the ground.
+* Smartly organized starter CSS in `style.css` that will help you to quickly get your design off the ground.
-* The GPL license in license.txt. :) Use it to make something cool.
+* The GPL license in `license.txt`. :) Use it to make something cool.

 Getting Started
 ---------------